 Even though our main modality is drive-thru testing, we have a special zone for patients using on-demand or public transportation.

 Is this test accepted by airlines?

 Every airline has its own requirements.
-Please make sure yours accepts antigen tests.
+Please make sure yours accepts the test you scheduled for.

 How much is the test?

-The cost of the antigen test is $99 and the 60 min PCR test is $175.
+The cost of the antigen test is $79, PCR test with result by end of the day is $99, and the 60 min PCR test is $149.
 The reason we have to charge for the test is to be able to provide rapid results for people who need them right away.
 The average turnaround time for testing sites in Florida is 2-3 days vs Pharmco's 15 to 60 minutes.

 Do you take insurance?

 Unfortunately, we are unable to accept insurance at the moment.

 What does it mean if I have a positive test result?